-Medium Term (Investments) - Definition
+Medium Term (Investments) - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is the Medium Term?How Does the Medium Term Work?Risk Tolerance, Return Rates and Term Lengths

 A Medium-term is a term used in investment to describe an investment holding period of between 1 to 3 years.
 The time horizon in a medium-term investment is intermediate, the investor is expected to receive the return on investment and the initial capital within 1 to 3 years.
 Sometimes, a medium-term investment can last up to five years depending on the need of the investor and the type of asset being held.
 For instance, there are bonds whose maturity period is between five to 10 years and are categorized as medium-term bonds.
 Generally, the intention behind the investment is a more important horizon to judge an investment as medium-term and not necessarily the investment itself.